marblewraith/smellyWind/README.md

 # Tailwind: Over Hyped and Oddly focused

+## UPDATE 2024/09/12

+I just found [pandaCSS](https://panda-css.com/) and i think it might be my new favorite!

 ## UPDATE 2024/03/19

 It's been over a year since smellyWind was published.
 In that time: